 Cut the peaches into small cubes, about 1/2 inch.

-In a saucepan with a thick bottom we put the honey on to heat, over medium-low.
-Once it begins to boil we remove the foam with a sieve, then lower the flame slightly and leave it for 6 or 7 minutes.
+In a saucepan with a thick bottom, add the honey to heat over medium-low.
+Once it begins to boil, remove the foam with a sieve and then lower the flame slightly and allow it to continue cooking for 6 to 7 minutes.

-We let the mixture stay on medium low heat for a few more minutes.
+We allow the mixture to remain on medium low heat for a few more minutes.

-To make sure it’s ready to be rolled out, we take a teaspoon of it and dip it in cold water; if it doesn’t melt immediately then the mixture is ready; otherwise we continue to cook it.
+To make sure it’s ready to be rolled out, we take a teaspoon of it and dip it in cold water; if it doesn’t melt immediately, then the mixture is ready; otherwise, we continue to cook the mixture.